 Location: Located dead center between your eyebrows and just above your nose

-So, whether you choose to use self-acupressure to induce sleep or treat insomnia, you can rest assured that you’re standing on solid ground.
-Of course, if your problem is not resolved with consistent use of acupressure it would help to try other natural sleeping aids like herbal teas, meditation, and so on.
-If you still find no relief, make sure to consult a doctor as soon as possible, to lower the risk of complications associated with sleep deprivation.
+So, whether you choose to use self-acupressure or Ayurvedic herbs to induce sleep and treat insomnia, you can rest assured that you’re standing on solid ground.
+Of course, if your problem is not resolved with the consistent use of acupressure and other natural insomnia remedies it would advisable to consult a doctor as soon as possible, to lower the risk of complications associated with sleep deprivation.

 Waits, A., Tang, Y., Cheng, H., Tai, C., & Chien, L. (2018).
 Acupressure effect on sleep quality: A systematic review and meta-analysis [Abstract].
 Sleep Medicine Reviews, 37, 24-34. https://doi.org/10.1016/j.smrv.2016.12.004